British Rail Class 86: Hull Trains

-The open-access passenger operator Hull Trains obtained the use of 86101 (one of the preserved Class 86 locomotives), between January and April 2008, to provide cover in the short term for its badly damaged Class 222 Pioneer DMU.
-The locomotive, together with a rake of Mark 3 coaches, was introduced to public services between London and Doncaster on 11 January 2008, following several months of tests and training, and ran until 20 April 2008 when Class 180 Adelante DMUs were introduced to the service.
+The open-access passenger operator Hull Trains obtained the use of 86101 between January and April 2008, to provide cover in the short term for its badly damaged Class 222 Pioneer diesel multiple unit (DMU).
+The locomotive, together with a rake of Mark 3 coaches, was introduced to public services between London King's Cross and on 11 January 2008, following several months of tests and training.
+It ran until 20 April 2008, when Class 180 Adelante DMUs were introduced to the service.

 Vintage Trains

 In 2008, privately owned and preserved 86259 was returned to service on the main line, regaining the name of its owner Les Ross.
-It was operated on occasional charters by Vintage Trains from their base at Tyseley and, from 2011, was based at Willesden and available for ad-hoc charters.
+It was operated on occasional charters by Vintage Trains from their base at Tyseley Locomotive Works and, from 2011, was based at Willesden TMD and available for ad-hoc charters.
 By August 2011, it had covered 5.7 million miles in service.
 It is currently cleared for operation at up to 100 mph.